ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 let fred : Customer = { Id = "Fred"; IsEligible = true; IsRegistered = true }
 ```

-If there are multiple record types defined with the same structure, the compiler will not be able to infer the type, so we will need to annotate the identifier with the type.
+If there are multiple `Record` types defined with the same structure, the compiler will infer the last one created, so we will need to annotate the identifier with the type.

-We are not going to use the *fred* binding, so you can delete that line of code.
+We are not going to use the `fred` binding, so you can delete it.

 If you have used languages like C# or Java, you may have been surprised by the strict ordering of the code.
 The F# compiler works from the top of the file, downwards.
 It might seem a little odd at first but you soon get used to it.
 It has some really nice advantages for how we write and verify our code as well as making the compiler's job easier.
 This ordering applies at the project level too, so your source code (*.fs*) files need to be ordered in the same way, not alphabetically.

-Below the *Customer* type, we need to create a function to calculate the total that takes a *Customer* and a *Spend* (decimal) as input parameters and returns the *Total* (decimal) as output:
+Below the `Customer` type, we need to create a `Function` to calculate the total that takes a `Customer` and a `Spend` (`decimal`) as input parameters and returns the `Total` (`decimal`) as output:

 ```fsharp
 // Customer -> decimal -> decimal